centrahq/api-documentation/pages/07.support/01.rules-for-partners/docs.md

 * **Application design advice**

   Questions related to the architecture of a store such as how many Warehouses should be set up, is something our Clients will need to decide.
-There for this type of question should be feilded to the client.
+Therefore, this type of question should be addressed to the client.

 ## How we co-operate - communicating via Slack